Finding The Best Construction Accident Lawyer In New York

 Negligence At Construction Site Can Lead To Serious Accidents

-As a construction worker, you often placed in situations of risk daily basis.
-In addition to working with heavy machinery, on scaffolding, exposed to hazardous materials.
+As a construction worker, you are often placed in situations of risk on a daily basis.
+In addition to working with heavy machinery on scaffolding, I was exposed to hazardous materials.
 Timelines can often force contractors to complete jobs rushing to deadlines.
-These risks can lead to serious negligence on-the-job accidents that can put you out of commission for days, weeks, months, or potentially, forever.
-Construction is a high-risk industry and construction site fatalities and injuries are substantially higher than the national average, according to the Occupational Safety and Health Administration (OHSA).
-If you have an accident Lawyers with an Edge can help you sort through events help you evaluate your case.
+These risks can lead to serious negligence on-the-job accidents that can put you out of commission for days, weeks, months, or potentially forever.
+Construction is a high-risk industry, and construction site fatalities and injuries are substantially higher than the national average, according to the Occupational Safety and Health Administration (OHSA).
+If you have an accident, Lawyers with an Edge can help you sort through events to help you evaluate your case.

 Pedestrians and bystanders are also at risk from construction-related accidents.

 OHSA says that “out of 4,101 worker fatalities in private industry in the calendar year 2013, 828 or 20.2% were in construction―that is, one in five worker deaths were in construction.”
 In 2007 and 2008, 31% of all work-related deaths occurred in the construction industry.
 The most common reason for construction fatalities and injuries?
 Falls, followed by overexertion and being struck by an object.

 - Operating construction equipment

 - Fires and explosions